Fug

 Grand Total

-In the following tables, I have starred the values that you would calculate using the formula and the blank ones you would get by substraction.
+In the following tables, I have starred the values that you may calculate using the formula and the blank ones you would get by subtraction.

 *